cristianoliveira/ergo/README.md

 ```bash
 ergo setup <operation-system>
 ```
-In case of errors or it doesn't work please take a look on detailed config session below.
+In case of errors or if it doesn't work please take a look on detailed config session below.

-##### Showtime
+### Showtime

 ```
 echo "ergoproxy http://localhost:3000" > .ergo